matteocervelli/mccom/content/en/posts/find-your-villain-learn-your-mission.md

 ---

-Teaching moment: What is a mission?
+<u>Teaching moment: What is a mission?
 A mission is a purpose or cause that deeply motivates people to take meaningful actions based on their values and interests.
+</u>>

 **My mission is to empower other talents to focus more on creativity and less on destruction.
 I define this state as *Beautyvision***&mdash;a state in which creativity is freed from the chains of conformity, and people are empowered with a vision of building instead of destroying.